SonarSource/sonar-text/README.md

 ### Generate new rule description

-To fetch static files for a rule SXXXX from RSPEC, execute the one of following command:
+To fetch static files for a rule SXXXX from RSPEC, execute the one of following commands:
 ```shell
 ./gradlew ruleApiUpdateRuleSecrets -Prule=SXXXX
 ./gradlew ruleApiUpdateRuleText -Prule=SXXXX